Owning a Park Home

 Park homes do still need annual maintenance - particularly, it is good to check the outside walls and roof, re-coating in accord with the manufacturer's handbook.

-The Communities and Local Government Factsheets, forms and guidance (recently updated to take into account new leglislation) provide a great deal of information about buying/selling and living in a mobile home.
+The Communities and Local Government Factsheets, forms and guidance (updated to take into account 2013 leglislation) provide a great deal of information about buying/selling and living in a mobile home.
 Particularly useful is the downloadable Factsheet about selling or gifting a mobile home.

 Commission: The park owner is entitled by law (agreed by Government in the Mobile Homes Act) to receive a commission from the buyer of up to 10 per cent of the total sale price of the home.
 This is included in the Implied Terms in the Written Statement.
 The site owner must be notified of completion of the sale and assignment of the agreement, and this commission paid within 7 days from receipt of his bank details.
 (The payment is in recognition of the park owner's investment in the land and infrastructure of the park.)